Johannes Hendricus van der Palm: Movement away from ministry

-In 1787 van de Perre sought to appoint a person who would be able to maintain the library and museum, assist with his research, make the museum available to the general public, and at the same time perform the role of household chaplain.
+In 1787 Van de Perre sought to appoint a person who would be able to maintain the library and museum, assist with his research, make the museum available to the general public, and at the same time perform the role of household chaplain.
 Van der Palm was appointed and took up duty in early 1788, being paid at the rate of 1,000 guilders per year plus expenses and a free house.
-He continued in the position after van de Perre's death in April 1790, ending after the death of van de Perre's widow in 1794.
-At that time and aged 31, van der Palm became financially independent due to a legacy he had received from his late employer.
+He continued in the position after Van de Perre's death in April 1790, ending after the death of Van de Perre's widow in 1794.
+At that time and aged 31, Van der Palm became financially independent due to a legacy he had received from his late employer.

-Because it is relevant to his future career, one important outcome of van der Palm's time in this position arose from his work as chaplain.
-A large worship place was set up at De Commanderij and services led by van de Palm were held there every Sunday afternoon.
+Because it is relevant to his future career, one important outcome of Van der Palm's time in this position arose from his work as chaplain.
+A large worship place was set up at De Commanderij and services led by Van der Palm were held there every Sunday afternoon.
 These were attended by the entire family and household staff as well as people who lived nearby.
-The preparation of sermons led van der Palm to engage in detailed exegesis of scripture along with critical studies and analyses of entire books of the Bible.
+The preparation of sermons led Van der Palm to engage in detailed exegesis of scripture along with critical studies and analyses of entire books of the Bible.

 An early result was the publication in 1791 of a book entitled Eenige Liederen van David, vertaald en opgehelderd, door JH van der Palm.
-(Some Songs of David, translated and clarified, by J. H. van der Palm) Given this and the other biblical analysis van der Palm was carrying out at this time, the foundation was already being laid for his later translation of the entire Bible.
+(Some Songs of David, translated and clarified, by J. H. van der Palm) Given this and the other biblical analysis Van der Palm was carrying out at this time, the foundation was already being laid for his later translation of the entire Bible.